MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossTenantCompatibilityStatus.md

 ## SYNOPSIS

-Determines the compatibility of the partner tenant.
+Determines the compatibility with the partner tenant.

 ## SYNTAX